 My Grady White boat is certified for 4 passengers plus the skipper.
-Canada's Ministry of Transport requires all commercially operated small craft to be certified , and the allowed capacity is more cautious than the manufacturer stated, as you can see.
+Canada's Ministry of Transport requires all commercially operated small craft to be certified , and the allowed capacity is far more cautious than the manufacturer capacity of 10, as you can see.
 MoT has a requirement for stability testing, and also adequate seating.

 Monday, 20 March 2017